Pragmatics: Referential uses of language

 If someone were to say that a tiger is a carnivorous animal in one context and a mammal in another, the definition of tiger would still be the same.
 The meaning of the sign tiger is describing some animal in the world, which does not change in either circumstance.

 Indexical meaning, on the other hand, is dependent on the context of the utterance and has rules of use.
-By rules of use, it is meant that indexicals can tell you when they are used, but not what they actually mean.
+By rules of use, it is meant that indexicals can tell when they are used, but not what they actually mean.